-The Audit Committee is composed of three or four Board directors unless the Board decides otherwise.
+The Audit Committee is composed of three or four Board members unless the Board decides otherwise.
 The majority of the Audit Committee shall be independent of the company, and its external auditors and at least one member shall be independent of shareholders holding 10% or more of the company's total share capital.
 Members of the Audit Committee must possess the knowledge and expertise needed to perform their tasks.
 At least one member needs to have solid knowledge and experience of financial statements or auditing.
 Its work includes monitoring Marel's financial status and evaluating the company's internal monitoring and risk management systems, management reporting on finances, whether laws and regulations are followed, and the work of the company's internal and statutory auditors.

-Members of the Audit Committee since March 2020 are Arnar Thor Masson (Chair), Astvaldur Johannsson, Ann Elizabeth Savage and Ton van der Laan.
+Members of the Audit Committee since March 2021 are: Svafa Grönfeldt (Chair), Astvaldur Johannsson, Ann Elizabeth Savage and Ton van der Laan.
 All members are independent of the company, its auditors and of large shareholders.
-Margret Jonsdottir who served on the Audit Committee until 18 March 2020 was considered to be independent of the company, but non-independent of Eyrir Invest hf., Marel's largest shareholder.

-The Audit Committee convened seven times in 2020, with an average attendance of 96.4%.
+The Audit Committee convened eight times in 2021, with an average attendance of 91%.